 MCDS students are expected to attain an external internship during the summer.
-International students must coordinate carefully with the LTI, due to visa restrictions.
-International students must also have approval in advance from the Office of International Education (OIE).
+International students must coordinate carefully with the University, due to visa restrictions.
+International students are required to consult with the Office of International Education for eligibility before seeking an internship/co-op or signing an offer contract.

-We caution all students to be aware of potential intellectual property (IP) problems with internships, and to review any IP agreements with their advisors before signing them.
-It is possible to lose ownership of your ideas.
+We caution all students to be aware of potential intellectual property (IP) implications with internships, and to review any IP agreements with their academic advisor before signing them.
+It is possible to lose ownership of your own inventions if they occur during an external internship.